Atsiz: Warfare with the Seljuk suzerain

 Atsïz gained his position following his father's death in 1127 or 1128.
 During the early part of his reign, he focused on securing Khwarazm against nomad attacks.
-In 1138, he rebelled against his suzerain, the Seljuk Sultan Ahmad Sanjar, but was defeated in Hazarasp and forced to flee.
+In 1138, he rebelled openly against his suzerain, the Seljuk Sultan Ahmad Sanjar and conquered the Mangyshlak and lower bank of the Syr Darya, but was defeated in Hazarasp and forced to flee.
 Sanjar installed his nephew Suleiman Shah as ruler of Khwarazm and returned to Merv.
 Atsïz returned, however, and Suleiman Shah was unable to hold on to the province.
+Atsïz then attacked Bukhara and sacked the city before executing the local client governor.
+Sanjar was conscious of these developments, but was hoping to prevent further conflict.

+Atsiz won more successive victories in a campaign in 1139 against the Bavandids under Ali I, an undertaking during which he occupied Gorgan and defeated the provincial ispahbadh, Ala ad-Dawla 'Ali ibn Shahriyar at the Battle of Kabud-Jama, capturing him.
+He was later released upon pleas of his son, in exchange for Gorgan becoming his vassal.

-Atsïz then attacked Bukhara, but by 1141 he again submitted to Sanjar, who pardoned him and formally returned control of Khwarazm over to him.
+By 1141 Atsiz, worried about the expansion of the Qara Khitai, again submitted to Sanjar, who pardoned him and formally returned control of Khwarazm over to him, but this alliance quickly grew tenuous as Ahmad Sanjar started to lack his customary composure and skill.

-The same year that Sanjar pardoned Atsïz, the Kara Khitai under Yelü Dashi defeated the Seljuks at Qatwan, near Samarkand.
-Atsïz took advantage of the defeat to invade Khorasan, occupying Merv and Nishapur.
+The same year that Sanjar pardoned Atsïz, the Kara Khitai and Karluqs under Yelü Dashi defeated the Seljuks at Qatwan, near Samarkand.
+Atsïz took advantage of the defeat to invade Khorasan, occupying Merv, Nishapur, and Sarakhs.
 Yelü Dashi, however, sent a force to plunder Khwarazm, forcing Atsïz to pay an annual tribute.